mnov88/gdpred/content/Articles/Article 34.md

 ---
 title: "Article 34"
  subtitle: "Communication of a personal data breach to the data subject"
 tags:
   - article
+type: "article"
 ---
 ## Communication of a personal data breach to the data subject